openfinanceio/smart-securities-standard/README.md

   the standard we actually restrict the number of accounts that have a positive balance.  _Note: An attacker may be able to DoS the investment community by buying shares under multiple accounts and exhausting the account allotment._
+- `TokenFront`:  In order to provide a single contract address where users can send `ERC20` calls, a security should have a `TokenFront` which calls into one or more other contracts which implement the rule check, keep relevant state, etc.

 How to use the contracts
 --